This page is dedicated to our precious pets, and kind volunteers, who’ve gone to Rainbow Bridge.

 Samson was the last of 3 to be born, he was behind the eight ball from the start, being unable to break out of his sack without human intervention, his lungs filled with fluid.
 However, that didn’t stop him!
 He started clawing first chance he could whilst gasping for air at the same time.
 From the start he was a fighter.

 A little Ginger Tom with a white face, a cute little orange patch under his chin that at the right angle looked like a goatee, a white waistcoat and white socks; Sampson started to outgrow his sisters.
 He had a voracious appetite and was often seen kicking his sisters off the teat.
-He was the one sleeping on top of his sisters and even when in a deep sleep would not brook eing under anyone including mum.
+He was the one sleeping on top of his sisters and even when in a deep sleep would not brook lying under anyone including mum.

 Sampson was not only strong willed but a brave little fellow often taking point at the front of the nest, with his sisters behind him.